symfony/symfony-docs/notifier.rst

 OneSignal       ``symfony/one-signal-notifier``        ``onesignal://APP_ID:API_KEY@default?defaultRecipientId=DEFAULT_RECIPIENT_ID''``
 ==============  ====================================  =================================================================================

-.. versionadded:: 5.4

-    The Expo and OneSignal integrations were introduced in Symfony 5.4.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: